 HORMONES AND STRESS

-Fluctuating hormones, stress levels, pregnancy, menopause, prescribed medication and even the pill, are just some of the things that cause your skin to be slightly off centre.
+Fluctuating hormones, stress levels, pregnancy, menopause, prescribed medication, and even the pill are some things that cause your skin to be slightly off-centre.

-This can create dry patches in some areas and promote activity in sebaceous glands, all of which lead to daily shine in the T zone, which makes sense because there are more oily or sebaceous glands on the nose and central panel of your face.
+This can create dry patches in some areas and promote activity in sebaceous glands, all of which lead to daily shine in the T-zone – which makes sense because there are more sebaceous (oil) glands on the nose and central panel of your face.

 SKIN TREATMENTS AND PRODUCTS

-The products flagged for this skin type are often pure marketing hype, instead look out for ingredients that balance your skin naturally; sometimes less is best, so a skincare routine with fewer, gentler products, could be the beauty solution your skin needs.
+The products flagged for this skin type are often pure marketing hype, instead lookout for ingredients that balance your skin naturally; sometimes less is best, so a skincare routine with fewer, gentler products, could be the beauty solution your skin needs.